-- d) Vacancies In the event of a vacancy in a hearing panel after a hearing has commenced, the remaining panel members may continue with the hearing and determination of the controversy, unless the parties agree otherwise. - e) Disclosure and Challenge Procedures Any person appointed to the Hearing Committee shall disclose to the Chief Medical Office/Plan President any circumstance likely to affect impartiality, including any bias or a financial or personal interest in the result of the hearing or any past or present relationship with the parties or their representatives.
-The Hearing Officer may remove any person appointed to the Hearing Committee if the Hearing Office believes that the person is unable to render an impartial decision.
+In the event of a vacancy in a hearing panel after a hearing has commenced, the remaining panel members may continue with the hearing and determination of the controversy, unless the parties agree otherwise.

+5. Disclosure and Challenge Procedures

+Any person appointed to the Hearing Committee shall disclose to the Chief Medical Officer/Plan President any circumstance likely to affect impartiality, including any bias or a financial or personal interest in the result of the hearing or any past or present relationship with the parties or their representatives.
+The Hearing Officer may remove any person appointed to the Hearing Committee if the Hearing Officer believes that the person is unable to render an impartial decision.

-6. Hearing Officer
+F. Hearing Officer